microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

 ## Deploy the Azure Function

 The last step is to deploy the Client Function.
 This function will recieve the documents and send them to your cluster.
-Copye your external cluster ip and the storage connection string  you used as a secret in the cluster.
+Copy your External load balancer IP, as you will need this in the deployment below

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fazure-health-AI-services-samples%2FTA4H-async-blueprint%2Fsamples%2Ftext-analytics-for-health-async%2Fazuredeploy-function.json)